ECoC40: 40 years of European Capitals of Culture

 She is currently involved in the project "40 recommendations from 40 years of European Capitals of Culture", analysing the long-term impact of the European Capital of Culture initiative.

-The two European Capitals of Culture 2025 Chemnitz and Nova Gorica/Gorizia are hosting a conference of the same name at the Carlowitz Congress Centre Chemnitz on 4 April to mark the anniversary of "40 years of European Capitals of Culture".
-The focus will be on the presentation of the white paper "40 recommendations from 40 years of ECoC: Insights for the European Capitals of Culture from 2034".
+The two European Capitals of Culture 2025 Chemnitz and Nova Gorica/Gorizia hosted a conference of the same name at the Carlowitz Congress Centre Chemnitz on 4 April 2025 to mark the anniversary of "40 years of European Capitals of Culture".
+The focus was on the presentation of the white paper "40 recommendations from 40 years of ECoC: Insights for the European Capitals of Culture from 2034".
 It is intended to form the basis for a new legal foundation for the European Capitals of Culture.

-200 participants from various European countries are expected to attend, including representatives from around 50 European Capitals of Culture, delegates from the European Parliament, the European Council, the European Commission and the federal and state governments.
-The conference language is English.
+200 participants from various European countries came together, including representatives from around 50 European Capitals of Culture, delegates from the European Parliament, the European Council, the European Commission and the federal and state governments.

-The conference marks the start of a process designed to ensure the continued existence and further development of Europe's largest cultural project.
-In a joint research project, Chemnitz and Nova Gorica have conducted a comprehensive study among the management and artistic directors of former and future European Capitals of Culture.
-Under the direction of Italian researcher Valentina Montalto from the KEDGE Business School in Paris, an Italian-Slovenian team interviewed 64 of the 82 cities that have held or will hold the title of European Capital of Culture about their experiences and perspectives.
+The conference marked the start of a process designed to ensure the continued existence and further development of Europe's largest cultural project.
+In a joint research project, Chemnitz and Nova Gorica carried out a comprehensive study among the management and artistic directors of former and future European Capitals of Culture.
+Under the direction of Italian researcher Valentina Montalto, an Italian-Slovenian team interviewed 64 of the 82 cities that have held or will hold the title of European Capital of Culture about their experiences and perspectives.

-The dialogue between the European Commission, the European Council and the European Parliament will begin in autumn 2025, with the revised directive to be adopted by 2027 and apply to cities that will hold the title from 2034.
+The dialogue between the European Commission, the European Council and the European Parliament is set to begin in autumn 2025.
+The revised directive should be adopted by 2027 and apply to cities that will hold the title from 2034.

 ECoC - European Capitals of Culture